robyndahl/AdvancedPaleobiology/Labs/Lab07.md

 4. In what county was the data collected?
 5. What age (Period) is the data from?
 6. What is the name of the geologic formation that the data was collected from?

+## Collections

+Collections are useful for getting additional information about the age, location, and geologic content of collected fossils.
+They are, however, generally a poor tool for data analysis.
+This is because there is no standard operational definition of a collection in the PBDB.

+For example, collection no. **72438** from the previous example represents a single sample from the study by Holland & Patzkowsky.
+In that study, a sample represents a single *bedding plane* (i.e., the top of a single rock layer) between 100 cm<sup>2</sup> and 1600 cm<sup>2</sup> in size.

+In contrast, collection no. **91240** represents a single sample in a study by Ivany et al. (2009), Ref#30540.
+In that study, a sample was defined as an entire rock outcrop (multiple beds), generally several square meters in extent.

+If you blindly compared these two collections, you would be making an apples to oranges comparison.

+## Occurrences